andrewKOwong/boardgames/README.md

 ### Running Tests
 In the project root directory, run `pytest`.
 Alternatively, run `pytest -sv` to see logging output from `stdout` as it is happening, or `pytest -rA` for better formatted logging output after the tests have finished running.

-## TODO Analysis
+## Exploratory Data Analysis
-- jupyter
+- `analysis.ipynb` is a Jupyter notebook for EDA
-- blog post
+- EDA highlights are presented in [this blogpost](https://mixedconclusions.com/blog/boardgames_part_two/#what-is-the-golden-age-of-board-games)